xavierallem/Summary1/README.md

     1. 20 hr Learning Video (Name your summary as : 20-hr-learning.md)
     1. Docker Basics (Name your summary as : docker_basics.md)

+## Note:
+   * Summaries should be written in Markdown.
+   * Summaries should be with more images and less text.
-**Note** : Summaries should be concise, the lesser the better but must cover all key points.
-Summaries should be written in Markdown.
+   * Summaries should be concise, the lesser the better but must cover all key points.

 5. Practical on coding style.
 Choose one from C or CPP or Python programs(Based on following criteria) given in programs directory.
    1. IoT-C(Product Innovator/Premium Job Seeker) : Choose C Program